 I first started becoming an instructor when I became a blue belt in Brazilian Jujitsu.
 At first my teaching was via the informal sharing of information amongst training partners.
 Eventually my coach asked to start showing a few positions I was strong with to the class.
 I loved coaching and teaching so much that soon after that I began instructing consistently.

-3. You’re also a certified Martial Arts Instructor.
+3. You’re also a Certified Martial Arts Instructor and BJJ Black Belt.
 How did you train for that achievement?

 I trained harder for martial arts then anything I had ever done.
 From the age of 17-20 I trained at a minimum 2 hours a day, 6 days a week.
 In the summer, I would train up to 4.5 hours.
 I simply became obsessed in a way I had never been before.
 Even when I went simultaneously went to college and began working in the pharmaceutical industry, I took every opportunity I could to train.